7xrrr/ticektTask/README.md

 # Ticket Bot

-A simple Discord ticket bot designed as a task requested by Rollerite.
+A simple Discord ticket bot designed as a task
 This is **not a production-ready project**, but rather a simple and easy-to-use bot.

 ---